dotnet/arcade/andrew-lab/andrewau-notes.md

 The script templates are updated.

 # How to test?
-With help from @hoyosjs, we figured this is the procedure for testing the template generator:
+With help from @hoyosjs, we figured this is the procedure for testing the template generator in the CoreFX settings.

 This command will exercise the template generator:
 ```